Greek Green Beans with Potatoes and Tomato (Fasolakia)🇬🇷

 Fasolakia, which simply means casserole style green beans with lots of extra virgin olive oil, is a simple one pot vegetarian dish cooked in most Greek homes.

 It tastes amazing with Greek feta cheese and some crusty bread.
 You can replace or add the potato with carrot, and add zucchini if you like.
 If you do add zucchini, cut it into even size chunks and be mindful that zucchini will add more liquid to your dish, so you may need to monitor the water content.
 I also love this dish with feta cheese and lamb cutlets.

 I don't need to tell you how nutritious this is and how great it tastes the next day for lunch too, so don't worry about left overs 😉

-- 750 g of green beans, ends trimmed, cut in two
+- 750 g of green beans, ends trimmed

 - 1/2 cup extra virgin olive oil

 - 2 medium size onions, chopped

 - 2-3 cloves garlic, chopped(dad used about 4-5)

 - 4 medium sized Desiree or Nicola potatoes, quartered and then halved.
 You could also use sweet potato but keep in mind that it cooks faster than regular potato.